Rabies vaccine: Dogs

 Aside from vaccinating humans, another approach was also developed by vaccinating dogs to prevent the spread of the virus.
 In 1979, the Van Houweling Research Laboratory of the Silliman University Medical Center in Dumaguete in the Philippines developed and produced a dog vaccine that gave a three-year immunity from rabies.
 The development of the vaccine resulted in the elimination of rabies in many parts of the Visayas and Mindanao Islands.
-The successful program in the Philippines was later used as a model by other countries, such as Ecuador and the Yucatan State of Mexico, in their fight against rabies conducted in collaboration with the World Health Organization.
+The successful program in the Philippines was later used as a model by other countries, such as Ecuador and the Mexican state of Yucatán, in their fight against rabies conducted in collaboration with the World Health Organization.

 In Tunisia, a rabies control program was initiated to give dog owners free vaccination to promote mass vaccination which was sponsored by their government.
 The vaccine is known as Rabisin (Mérial), which is a cell based rabies vaccine only used countrywide.
 Vaccinations are often administered when owners take in their dogs for check-ups and visits at the vet.

 Oral rabies vaccines (see below for details) have been trialled on feral/stray dogs in some areas with high rabies incidence, as it could potentially be more efficient than catching and injecting them.
 However these have not been deployed for dogs at large scale yet.

 Wild animals

-Wildlife species, primarily bats, raccoons, skunks, and foxes, act as reservoir species for different variants of the rabies virus.
+Wildlife species, primarily bats, raccoons, skunks, and foxes, act as reservoir species for different variants of the rabies virus in distinct geographic regions of the United States.
 This results in the general occurrence of rabies as well as outbreaks in animal populations.
 Approximately 90% of all reported rabies cases in the US are from wildlife.

 Oral rabies vaccine

-Oral rabies vaccines in pellet form are intended to be given to wild animals to produce a herd immunity effect.
-The development of safe and effective rabies virus vaccines applied in attractive baits resulted in the first field trials in Switzerland in 1978 to immunize red foxes.
+Oral rabies vaccines are distributed across the landscape, targeting reservoir species, in an effort to produce a herd immunity effect.
+The idea of wildlife vaccination was conceived during the 1960s, and modified-live rabies viruses were used for the experimental oral vaccination of carnivores by the 1970s.
+Development of an oral immunization for wildlife began in the United States with laboratory trials using the live, attenuated Evelyn-Rokitnicki-Abelseth (ERA) vaccine, derived from the Street Alabama Dufferin (SAD) strain.
+The first ORV field trial using the live attenuated vaccine to immunize foxes occurred in Switzerland during 1978.

-There are currently two different types of oral wildlife rabies vaccine in use:
+There are currently three different types of oral wildlife rabies vaccine in use: